 Type or print all responses clearly.
-This section of the application is valued at 20 percent.

 Each expenditure must be correlated to the narrative.
 Reviewers consider how each requested item contributes to the overall value of the project.
 Proposals are funded on an "all or nothing" basis.
 Grant writers are therefore strongly encouraged to limit the budget request to resources which are essential for meeting the proposal's goal(s) and objective(s).

 Itemize each expenditure ( i.e., identify specific items, unit cost, and quantities).